splunk/public-o11y-docs/admin/SSO/sso-Google.rst

 #.
 Select :guilabel:`Add Integration` to open the :guilabel:`Integrate Your Data` page.
 #.
 In the integration filter menu, select :guilabel:`All`.
 #.
 In the :guilabel:`Search` field, search for :guilabel:`Google Sign-In`.
 #.
-Click the :guilabel:`Google Sign-In` tile to open the Google Sign-In page.
+Select the :guilabel:`Google Sign-In` tile to open the Google Sign-In page.
 #.
-Click the "x" for the domain you want to remove.
+Select the "x" for the domain you want to remove.

 ..
 TO-DO: Need a test account in order to figure out how to document integration-specific entity ID.